 Holiday employment

-Any income fluctuations that have been considered when calculating income must be clearly explained inTWIST Counselor Notes.
+Any income fluctuations that have been considered when calculating income must be clearly explained in the child care case management system.

 D-107.d: Bonuses and Lump Sum Payments

 Boards must ensure that, if pay documents indicate that a family member received a bonus or other lump sum during the income calculation period or in the year-to-date amount, staff determines the number of months the bonus or lump sum covers and if there is any expectation of future repetition.
 In that case, the sum is averaged over the applicable number of months to reach an average monthly figure.
 Refer to the following examples: